-If you’re looking for easy Instagram Post Ideas then this post is packed with them.
-We’ve got 23 Easy Instagram Post Ideas that will make your engagement soar and help you decide what to post on Instagram.
+If you're looking for easy Instagram Post Ideas then this post is packed with them.
+We've got 23 Easy Instagram Ideas that will make your engagement soar and help you decide what to post on Instagram.

-No longer will you be stuck for “what to post” with this easy reference list – and there’s a handy infographic to refer to whenever you need inspiration.
+No longer will you be stuck for things to post on Instagram with this easy reference list – and there's a handy infographic to refer to whenever you need inspiration.

 Instagram is booming, there's no doubt.
 And when it comes to engagement, it's THE platform to consider for most businesses and industries.